cardinalby/go-struct-flags/README.md

 ### Field types support

 `StructVar()` method parses fields and their tags and calls the correspondent `FlagSet.***Var()` methods depending on the field type.

 So fields should have types supported by `flag` package or be pointers to such types.

+Fields  implementing `flag.Value` and `func(string) error` fields are also supported (but can't be pointers).

 #### Special case
 If a field has `encoding.TextUnmarshaler` interface, it also should implement `encoding.TextMarshaler`.